 - To help you on your way there are 530 signposts

 - And here’s the big one, there are 2,779 steps

 - Which equals 30,000 ft/ 9,000 m of ascent/descent.

-This is almost the same height gain as if you were climbing Mt Everest (35,000 ft!)
+It is almost the same height gain as if you were climbing Mt Everest (35,000 ft!)

-2. Visit Strumble lighthouse
+2. Visit Strumble Lighthouse

 Before you get too excited, you aren’t allowed to go up into the lighthouse.
-But it’s still pretty spectacular to see from the outside.
+But it’s still pretty spectacular to visit from the outside.